Contempt of Court Act 1981

-The Contempt of Court Act 1981 is an Act of the Parliament of the United Kingdom.
+The Contempt of Court Act 1981 (c.
+49) is an act of the Parliament of the United Kingdom.
 It codifies some aspects of the common law offence of contempt of court.

 Section 8 of the Act provides that it is an offence for a person to ask for or make public any opinions or arguments put forward by a jury member in the course of making a decision.
+In Northern Ireland, the consent of the Attorney General is required to prosecute this offence.
+This section now extends only to Scotland and Northern Ireland; it was replaced in England and Wales by section 20D of the Juries Act 1974, as amended by the Criminal Justice and Courts Act 2015.